 The first key note by Dr. Jonathan Wadsworth, World Bank, titled "Lock-ins and Bottlenecks: International perspectives from the CGIAR", presented a number of sobering points about current trends in achieving global development objectives and lock-ins that seem to be restricting change.
 The sustainable development goals present an articulation of these objectives, but the sense of the presentation was that the international community needs to seriously up its game if these are to be achieved.
 The presentation made the point that transformations have taken place in the past, but these are long term processes not triggered by technological breakthrough per se, but by changes in markets, policy and social setting that enabled the pervasive use of these technologies.
 This was illustrated with the slow take-off of silage technology in the UK and dairy production in Costa Rica.
-His presentation also warned of the danger of pursuing legacy research and development objectives, when the dynamics of food-systems have made these less important than emerging factors.
-In concluding, the presentation suggested that the international agricultural research community is locked into a cycle of incremental innovation and adaption, and identified a number of key lock-ins that reinforce business as usual and undermine progress towards the achievement of global development goals:
+His presentation suggested that the international agricultural research community is locked into a cycle of incremental innovation and adaption, and identified a number of key lock-ins that reinforce business as usual and undermine progress towards the achievement of global development goals: